Amatofrancesco99/Face-Detection/README.md

 ***

-Maybe this algorithm won't be so accurate, but it is very fast, simple both to code ( just few lines of code ) both to understand.
+Maybe this algorithm won't be 100% accurate (there's a little margin of error), but it is very fast, simple both to code ( just few lines of code ) both to understand.

 In lot cases whe should have a trade-off/compromise between two or more issues ( in this case speed vs accuracy vs semplicity... the more the software is accurate, the less "fluent" & the more complex it would be ).